BUMETCS673/CS673OLSum25Team3/doc/lab1/team.md

 # Jianing Li

 My name is Jianing Li and I major in MSCS.
 I have a BS in mechanical engineering and am currently working in a startup as a product manager.
 We develop upper and lower limb prosthesis that are powered by biosensors.
 I have some experience with C++ and have done several school projects using Java, but I'm unfamiliar with most tech stacks.

+# Jie Shi

+My name is Jie Shi, and I am currently pursuing a Master’s degree in Computer Science at Boston University.
+I hold a Bachelor's degree in Computer Science and Engineering from The Ohio State University.
+I have experience working with databases and programming languages such as C, Python, Java, R, and web development.